Why Do I Struggle to Breathe When Running? And What To Do About It

 #4: Other Medical Reasons

-However, there are also other potential health reasons that you might be out of breath during exercise.
+However, there are also other potential health reasons why you may experience shortness of breath during exercise.
 For example, iron deficiency and anemia both affect your body‘s ability to transport enough oxygen to your working muscles.

-This can cause you to have to breathe more rapidly while still feeling under-satiated in terms of meeting your oxygen needs.
+This can cause you to breathe more rapidly while still feeling undersatisfied in terms of meeting your oxygen needs.

 If you have concerns about asthma or other medical issues, be sure to speak with your healthcare provider.

-If you would like to learn about the differences between mouth and nose breathing while running to see what you should be doing, check out our article: Mouth Vs Nose Breathing While Running: A Detailed Comparison.
+If you would like to learn about the differences between mouth and nose breathing while running to see what you should be doing, check out this next guide:

 Leave a Comment